TylerIlunga/Scrapped-Database-Client/README.md

-Scrapped Database Client I was challenged to make within 24 hours for a client's project.
+Scrapped database client I was challenged to make within 24 hours for a client's project.